Data2Semantics/powerlaws/README.md

 # Contact

-For bug fixes and suggestions, GitHub is preferred (send pbloem a message or create a tocket).
+For bug fixes and suggestions, GitHub is preferred (send pbloem a message or create a ticket).
 If you don't have a GitHub account you can email to p & peterbloem & nl. (replacing the ampersands with an at symbol and a dot respectively).